 TCBs replica of a vintage Levi’s shirt

 One of the best parts with getting familiar with small brands is that they’re way more likely to work out something different for you.
-The ranchman shirt is one of those things.
-With the TCB-fanboy group getting bigger on Superfuture there was talk of what would be fun to see next – a repro denim shirt.
-It didn’t take too much convincing before Inoue-san was digging through his vintage collection and started trying out patterns.
+The TCB ranchman shirt is one of those things.
+With the TCB-fanboy group getting bigger on Superfuture there was talk of what would be fun to see next.
+A repro denim shirt was the choice.
+It didn’t take too much convincing before TCB was on the train and Inoue-san was digging through his vintage collection and started trying out patterns.
 The shirt also ended up in a chambray version, I might need to scoop up one of those too someday!

 Not everything goes according to plan

-Doing custom orders like this with a first product run has its downsides though, sizing was bit of a bitch and a lot of the guys had to exchange sizes.
-The size chart we were provided with was odd: according to it I should go down to a 36 from my usual 40/42 in Japanese shirts and still have a roomy chest measurement.
+Doing custom orders like this with a first product run has its downsides though.
+Sizing was bit of a bitch and a lot of the guys had to exchange sizes.
+The size chart we were provided with was odd.
+According to it I should go down to a 36 from my usual 40/42 in Japanese shirts and still have a roomy chest measurement.
 (It should be said that I wear a 38 in my TCB chore coat.)
 That was not the case when it arrived.
-I can still rock it and decided to keep it since I don’t own any other slim fitting rugged shirts, but looking back I should have gone with a 38, possibly even 40 for a more relaxed fit.
+I can still rock the TCB ranchman shirt and decided to keep it since I don’t own any other slim fitting rugged shirts.
+But looking back I should have gone with a 38, possibly even 40 for a more relaxed fit.

 Any way, here’s the shirt after maybe 2-3 weeks of wear.
 No visible fades yet.